Risograph Effect

 No. Everything is processed locally in your browser, so your image stays on your device.

-The tool simulates a two-ink print using separate light and dark ink layers, halftone dots, paper tone, grain, dot gain, and slight print variation for a Riso-inspired result.
+The tool simulates a two-ink print using separate light and dark ink layers, halftone dots, paper tone, print roughness, and slight misregistration for a more convincing Riso-inspired result.

-Reseed creates a fresh print variation by changing the random patterning and slight layer offset, which helps the result feel less mechanically identical.
+Reseed creates a fresh print variation by changing the random patterning and subtle print irregularities, which helps the result feel less mechanically identical.

 The preview is capped for speed, but the download renders the final image at full resolution.